 Paying from Balance

-WalletPro lets customers apply their wallet balance toward any WooCommerce order, covering the full amount, a partial amount alongside another payment method, or anything in between.
-This reduces checkout friction for returning customers and eliminates gateway fees on repeat purchases.
+WalletPro lets customers apply their wallet credit toward any WooCommerce order.
+The credit can cover the full amount, or part of it with the remainder paid by another gateway (card, PayPal, and so on).
+This reduces checkout friction for returning customers and cuts gateway fees on repeat purchases.

 Customer Feature Checkout Partial Payment Blocks Compatible HPOS Compatible